MaRu0205/codingchallenge/README.md

    ```

-   If you want to get only one product detaied based on the product id you can use http://127.0.0.1:8000/product-api/products/{id}
+   If you want to get only one product detail based on the product id you can use http://127.0.0.1:8000/product-api/products/{id}

     **Sizes API**
     http://127.0.0.1:8000/product-api/sizes/